software-assignments-spring2021/spring-2019-Laika/README.md

 *Note: This will only work after installing IPFS!*

-### To put something on IPFS add the folder/documents/files/etc like so and get the hash ID
+### To put something on IPFS add the folder/documents/files/etc like so and get the hash ID (the -r flag is for recursive)
 ![](gifs/ipfsactualaddbuild.gif)

 ### Initialize the IPFS daemon, this step is necessary to connect to IPFS hashes at http://127.0.0.1:8080/ipfs/<hash>